Hello Prospective Staff!

 The Open Mic section gives a voice to all students and alumni who are not full-time columnists with clay.
 We encourage TPSers to write and submit guest work for clay!

-Please see the following editing sample for editor applicants:
+Please use the following editing sample for editor applicants: